Walsh article from 1924 |

 - she never gives a date on the camp

-- puts the duration of the camp at months, not years
+- puts the duration of the camp at months, not years, as claimed by Walsh and O'Dell

 - never makes a connection between the two events, i.e. the camp and Austin evacuation